cookiecutter-openedx/cookiecutter-openedx-devops/doc/README.rst

   *default value: 1.24*

+- **eks_create_kms_key:**

+  'Y' if you want to add an AWS KMS key to your AWS EKS cluster.
+A KMS key is used for encrypting Kubernetes Secrets in an AWS EKS cluster.
+In most cases this is unnecesary since access to the secrets first requires access to the cluster, which itself is already limited.
+The ecrypted secrets option is therefore disabled by default.
+  Note that setting this value to 'Y' will effectively limit Terraform programatic access to the cluster to the IAM user who creates the cluster.
+Thereon you'll need to explicitly add additional permitted IAM users manually by editing the Terraform variable kms_key_owners in ./terraform/stacks/modules/kubernets/main.tf .

+  *default value: N*

 The Karpenter node group is created for you automatically and is the default node group for the cluster.
 Karpenter nodes use spot-pricing which varies based on market conditions but is typically around 1/3 the cost of the same instance type's on-demand price.
 Note that spot-priced EC2 instances are effectively rented from